Frank Lloyd Wright

 in Taliesin, Arizona, this collection leaves no stone unturned in examining and paying tribute to Wright’s astonishing life and work.

-deals with the work after World War I, beginning with the Imperial Hotel in Tokyo and covering Wright’s quest to design affordable houses with systematic construction methods and the Usonian concept house, with the forest-sited villa Fallingwater being the dramatic climax.
+deals with works after World War I, beginning with the Imperial Hotel in Tokyo and covering Wright’s quest to design affordable houses with systematic construction methods and the Usonian concept house, with the forest-sited villa Fallingwater being the dramatic climax.

 The years spent working in Japan were followed by personal turmoil

 .
 In late 1922, Wright divorced from first wife Catherine, and the following year married Miriam Noel.
-Yet barely six months later she left, initiating a bitter divorce.
+Yet barely six months later she left, and he initiated a bitter divorce.
 Shortly after, Wright met his third wife, Olgivanna.
 During this difficult period a second fire at Taliesin